FourierDrive/Repo/docs/storage/sd/electrical_characteristics.md

   * **I**: Input
   * **O**: Output using push-pull drivers
   * **PP**: I/O using push-pull drivers
-* **Card Detection and Special Signals**: Pin 1 incorporates an internal pull-up resistor for card detection and mode selection, which can be disconnected during regular data transfer using the `SET_CLR_CARD_DETECT` (ACMD42) command.
-Card detection (CD) functionality is typically handled via Pin 1 (CD/DAT3) in SD mode or through dedicated mechanical switch pins in the card socket.

 ## I/O Card Pin Definitions